krixik-ai/krixik-docs/docs/system/convenience_methods/convenience_methods.md

-### Test Pipeline Input with the `.test_input` Method
+### Test Pipeline Input with the `test_input` Method

-You can test whether inputs to a pipeline will flow properly through it by using the `.test_input` method.
+You can test whether inputs to a pipeline will flow properly through it by using the `test_input` method.

-We illustrate this below for both valid and invalid files using the [pipeline we created above](#view-pipeline-module-chain-with-the-.module_chain-property).
+We illustrate this below for both valid and invalid files using the [pipeline we created above](#view-pipeline-module-chain-with-the-module_chain-property).

 Note that this test method does **not** execute your pipeline.
 Nothing is sent server-side; it simply makes sure that your input file is consumable by the first module of your pipeline.
 Flow-through across the rest of your pipeline was already confirmed upon [pipeline instantiation](../pipeline_creation/create_pipeline.md).